montezumba/TiviAppDev/README.md

  ![image](Resources/AndroidConfigure.PNG)
  4. Build the project and run on your Android device.
  5. This project has no default Activity, so you shouldn't see anything running after clicking on "_Run_"
- 6. Open TiviApp, choose "Settings" and select the "Providers" tab.
+ 6. Open TiviApp, choose "_Settings_" and select the "_Providers_" tab.
 You should see the following new Provider in that list:

  Each Content Provider is hosted on a repository (server for example), which is described by a special _JSON_ file.
 TiviApp has one such repository embedded within the main application - the _Official TiviApp Repository_.
 If your Provider is not hosted there, the user should explicitly add your repository by providing the path to the corresponding JSON. (see below)

+### Web Provider
+ This type of provider is suited for

 ## Welcome to GitHub Pages